Coronavirus Can Spread From Corpses, Warn Forensic Scientists In New Report

 Medical examiners have learned that victims of the deadly coronavirus can continue to spread the disease — even after death.
-A new report detailed the first known case of corpse to human transmission of COVID-19, sparking fears for the safety of medical examiners and morgue workers.
+A new report detailed the first known case of corpse-to-human transmission of COVID-19, sparking fears for the safety of medical examiners and morgue workers.

-According to Buzzfeed News, the Journal of Forensic and Legal Medicine released a study on Sunday that reported on a case in Thailand where a medical examiner tested positive for COVID-19 due to his proximity with bodies that had died due to the virus.
+According to BuzzFeed News, the Journal of Forensic and Legal Medicine released a study on Sunday that reported on a case in Thailand where a medical examiner tested positive for COVID-19 due to his proximity with bodies that had died due to the virus.

 “This is the first report on COVID-19 infection and death among medical personnel in a Forensic Medicine unit,” the study claimed.

-Though little is known about how long the coronavirus can survive in dead bodies or how it can be transmitted, the authors of study have since urged medical personnel and others who worked with corpses to maintain rigorous hygienic practices to avoid contracting the virus.
+Though little is known about how long the coronavirus can survive in dead bodies or how it can be transmitted, the authors of the study have since urged medical personnel and others who worked with corpses to maintain rigorous hygienic practices to avoid contracting the virus.

 “The disinfection procedure used in operation rooms might be applied in pathology/forensic units too,” wrote the authors, Won Sriwijitalai of the RVT Medical Center in Bangkok and Viroj Wiwanitkit of China’s Hainan Medical University.